 When I came to Alaska, I heard about artesian wells confined by permafrost in the tundra.
 One of them is on a southern tundra covered slope of the Brooks Range in the Chandalar River valley about 275 miles (443 km) north of Fairbanks.
-It spits out an about knee-high, 10 to 12 inch wide fountain of ice cold water in the tundra.
-Bush pilots report that they have seen artesian wells also in a few other valleys north of the Arctic Circle.
+It spits out an about knee-high, 10 to 12 inches (25 to 30 cm) wide fountain of cold water.
+Bush pilots report having seen artesian wells also in a few other valleys north of the Arctic Circle.

-In contrast to the the artesian well of the Parisian and Great Artesian Basins, in the tundra, artisan wells are created by thick permafrost layers that pressurize the groundwater.
+In the tundra, artisan wells are confined by thick permafrost layers that pressurize the groundwater.
 At the location of the artesian well, the high-pressure groundwater finds its way thru the permafrost.

 The term permafrost refers to soil that stays frozen for at least for two consecutive years.
-Actually, most permafrost is often frozen for several thousands of years.
+Actually, most permafrost is frozen for several thousands of years.
 Above the permafrost, a layer exist that thaws annually in summer.
-This layer called the active layer permits vegetation to grow in summer.
-Since the ground below stays frozen over summer, roots cannot take up water from layers deeper than the thawed active layer.
-Consequently, the flatter the active layer is, the lower vegetation is that it can support.
-Thus, you can recognize permafrost by the vegetation.
+This layer – called the active layer – permits vegetation to grow in summer.
+Because the ground below stays frozen over summer, roots cannot take up water from layers deeper than the thawed active layer.
+Consequently, the flatter the active layer, the lower vegetation it can support.
+Therefore, you can recognize permafrost by the vegetation.

-The water cannot penetrate thru the permafrost.
-Since evapotranspiration (scientific term for the sum of transpiration by vegetation and evaporation of water from the soil surface) is low in the tundra during Alaska’s summers despite the long white nights, the tundra is sort of muddy.
-Thus, at higher altitudes than the well, in areas of discontinuous permafrost, water can enter the aquifer between permafrost or other impermeable layers.
+Due to the low evapotranspiration (scientific term for the sum of transpiration by vegetation and evaporation of water from the soil surface) in the tundra during summer, the tundra is sort of muddy.
+Therefore, at altitudes higher than the well, and in areas of discontinuous permafrost, water can enter the aquifer between permafrost or other impermeable layers.

 What I’m wearing

 I wore the outfit shown in this post at work on Casual Friday.
 After work, we had dinner at the Pumphouse, an old Alaskan historic place.
 They have some old mining equipment on the lawn that make a nice background for outfit photos.
-In old times in summer, the pump house served to pump water from the Chena River.
-The water was used to wash gold out of the dirt that miners dug out of the discontinuous permafrost during the cold season.
+In Pioneer times in summer, the pump house served to pump water from the Chena River to wash gold out of the dirt that miners dug out of the discontinuous permafrost during the cold season.